House Un-American Activities Committee: Advocacy Movement

-Another target of the Dies Committee was Elizabeth Gurley Flynn.
-Flynn was a cofounder and a part of the board of the American Civil Liberties Union (ACLU).
+Elizabeth Gurley Flynn, cofounder and board member of the American Civil Liberties Union (ACLU), was a large target of the Dies Committee.
 She joined the Communist Party in 1937 and was even included in the party's Central Committee the following year.
 Because of her political associations, she was an easy individual for HUAC to target as they could also attack the ACLU.
 Martin Dies decided to publicly prosecute the organization in 1939 which forced a response from the ACLU.
 The response came in the form of shearing any connection with the Communist Party by ridding individuals with communist ties as an attempted plea to Martin Dies.
 This of course included Elizabeth Gurley Flynn who was expelled from the ACLU, even after being a part of the founding committee.